sayaniwts/builder-team-repo/docs/README.md

-# Contribution Guidelines

-## Find your relevant CSS style from here
+# Find your relevant CSS style from here

 ![Screenshot](https://img001.prntscr.com/file/img001/h_C44STSQQCDxsUIAyGKAg.png)

 ## For gradient border with a border radius....
+[Thanks to Kankana]
 <pre>
 .round-gradient-box a{
     border: 2px solid transparent;